harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 title: Laravel's Vite Adoption
 ---

-# Getting to Vite<div class="mt-10 text-2xl">A brief history of bundling modules</div>
+# Getting to Laravel Vite<div class="mt-10 text-2xl">A brief history of bundling modules</div>

 <div class="opacity-80 text-sm absolute -bottom-2 right-10">Presentation By Harlan Wilton <img src="img.png" class="w-8 h-8 ml-2 rounded-full inline-block" /></div>

 <!--
-The last comment block of each slide will be treated as slide notes.
-It will be visible and editable in Presenter Mode along with the slide.
-[Read more in the docs](https://sli.dev/guide/syntax.html#notes)
--->
+- A lot has been happenining in frontend world, Vite being one of the biggest
+- Laravel 9 has adopted Vite
+- But to understand why Vite is being adopted, you need the full context
+- The history of how we've dealt with modules and bundling over time

+- I've tried to keep it high level but let me know if you have any questions as it's pretty technical -->

 ---